Biological therapies are drugs that change the way that cells work and help the body control the growth of cancer.

 Brentuximab and rituximab are monoclonal antibodies.
 They attach to particular proteins (receptors) on lymphoma cells and stop the cells from dividing and growing.

 Most of the biological drugs for Hodgkin lymphoma are drips that you have into your bloodstream (intravenously).
 Your treatment team will tell you how often and when you have them.

 The side effects depend on the type of drug you have.
 Common side effects include:

 - allergic reaction

 - flu - like symptoms including fever, muscle aches and sickness

 When you go home

-Treatment with biological therapies can be difficult to cope with.
+Treatment with targeted drugs can be difficult to cope with for some people.
 Your nurse will give you numbers to call if you have any problems at home.

 You might have biological therapy treatment as part of a clinical trial for Hodgkin lymphoma.